The Office of Mark W. Swimelar

 YOUR CASE

 PLAN LENGTH: The length of your plan depends on your income.
 If your household income is below the median income for a similar sized household in your state, you plan must be at least three years in length.
 If your household income is above the median income, your plan must be five years in length.
 In no case may your plan be longer than five years.
 Your plan may only be less than three years if all of your creditors are paid in full.
+Several factors can affect the length of the plan, including creditors filing claims for a larger amount than you originally listed in your schedules, the interest calculated or the Chapter 13 Trustee's fees can vary, or you may have forgotten a creditor that must be added.

 YOUR ATTORNEY: Under the rules of the Bankruptcy Court, your attorney must continue to appear and represent you for as long as your case is active or until the Judge permits your attorney to withdraw from your case.
-If you ever have a legal question concerning your case, a creditor, your rights or your options, ask your attorney first.
+If you ever have a legal question concerning your case, a creditor, your rights or your options, make it a rule to ask your attorney first.
 In many cases, your attorney will be paid his or her legal fee through the Chapter 13 plan.
 Be sure that you and your attorney have discussed fully whether additional legal services during your plan will cost you more money, or whether the initial fee will cover all legal services.
 Bear in mind that all legal fees must be reviewed and approved by the Bankruptcy Judge.
 You may even change attorneys during the life of your plan by having your new and old attorneys file a "Consent to Change Attorneys" with the Bankruptcy Court, with a copy to the Trustee's office.

 CO-SIGNERS AND CO-MAKERS: A co-signer, or co-maker, on any of your consumer debts is generally protected from contact by the creditor, as long as you remain in Chapter 13.
 This co-debtor protection will only protect co-signers for the amount of debt your plan proposes to pay.
 If your plan is not scheduled to pay the creditors in full, a creditor may obtain permission to collect from the co-signer the amount of the debt not included in the plan.

-POST-PETITION DEBT: Once your plan is confirmed, the Court will prohibit you from incurring any debt in excess of $100 unless you obtain Court or Trustee approval.
+POST-PETITION DEBT: Once your plan is confirmed, the Court will prohibit you from incurring any debt in excess of $1,500 unless you obtain Court or Trustee approval.
 The exception is for medical or other emergencies.
-If you need to purchase something for over $100, you must be current on payments to the Trustee, and the debt cannot affect your future payments to the Trustee.
+If you need to purchase something for over $1,500, you must be current on payments to the Trustee, and the debt cannot affect your future payments to the Trustee.
 If there is a good reason to incur debt, the Judge or Trustee will generally grant permission.
 You cannot dispose of any property during the life of the plan without Court approval.

 SELLING PROPERTY: You cannot dispose of any of your property, including land, without Court approval.
 If you dispose of your property without permission, the transaction may be set aside and your plan could be dismissed.

 REQUEST FOR VOLUNTARY DISMISSAL: The Bankruptcy law allows you to request that your Chapter 13 case be dismissed at any time.
 No one can force you to remain under a Chapter 13 plan if you do not wish to continue.
 If you desire to stop your case, contact your attorney.
 However, a dismissal will reactivate all unpaid or disputed debts, interest, finance charges and late charges not allowed by the Court, and all debts of creditors who did not file their claims.
+In certain circumstances, you may be prohibited from filing another bankruptcy petition for 180 days.

 INCOME TAX INFORMATION: It is your responsibility to file tax returns on your own every year, or as needed.
 You will need to obtain information regarding any interest paid on claims directly from the creditors.
 The expenses of your Chapter 13 plan are not deductible for Federal Income Tax purposes.